 Some banks don’t charge loan fees and are more likely to waive closing costs if you don’t pay off the loan before a specified date.

-If you’re still considering your options, we recommend checking our reviews for the best home equity loans.
+We recommend checking our reviews for the best home equity loans if you're still considering your options.

 5. Apply

-This being said, most lenders will require proof of a stable income to make sure you’ll be able to repay the loan.
+This being said, most lenders will require proof of a stable income to ensure you can repay the loan.
 They may also ask for the following information and documents:

 • Social Security number